Easily the most unusual canoe route in Algonquin Park and possibly the most challenging.

 The Meanest Link is a canoe route created to honour the memory of Bill Swift Sr., one of the founders of Algonquin Outfitters.
 Swifty, as he was most often called, had other nicknames, such as Mean Dude, or Meanest, which were a tribute to his gruff exterior persona.
 How he got those names is another story.

 “The Link” was dreamed up by Alex Hurley and Gordon Baker in the summer of 2004.
-The trip consists of four challenging canoe routes connecting the four Algonquin Outfitters stores serving Algonquin Park: Oxtongue Lake, Huntsville, Brent, on Cedar Lake, and Lake Opeongo.
+The trip consists of four challenging canoe routes, a total of 385km, connecting the four Algonquin Outfitters stores serving Algonquin Park: Oxtongue Lake, Huntsville, Brent, on Cedar Lake, and Lake Opeongo.
 Meanest’s love of canoe tripping and numerous feats of endurance on the trail were legendary, so Gord and Alex felt that a canoe route linking Algonquin Park and Algonquin Outfitters would be an appropriate way to honour him.
 Paddlers must follow a prescribed route between each location and follow a few traditions along the way.
 Each leg of the trip must be done as a single canoe trip, with the exception of the Huntsville/Brent leg, which due to the difficulty and time required, may be split into two sections.
 Ambitious paddlers with time on their hands can attempt the “Full Link” and do all four sections one on canoe trip.

 While the “Link” is not intended to be a speed trial, several amazing feats of marathon paddling have been recorded.
 Chris Bosworth and Rob Finkbeiner, for example, left the Brent store at 4 am (in fog and darkness) and landed at our Opeongo store 17 hours later.
 The average canoe tripper would probably take at least four days to do the route down the Petawawa River, up the Crow River to Lake Lavielle, over the famous Dickson-Bonfield portage to Lake Opeongo.
 Jon Wilke and Brad Coultes paddled from Opeongo, through Oxtongue Lake to Huntsville in just under 30 hours.
 These two sections contain many portages and route-finding challenges, not to mention the mandatory stops at Camp Pathfinder and Oxtongue Lake.
 On the other side of the coin, several parties have had misadventures along the way, frequently due to underestimating the challenges of the route.
 These paddlers shall remain nameless.
 Anyone who attempts the route should be celebrated for trying and, if necessary, having the sense to call it quits.

 In the fall of 2004, the first attempt at doing the route as a single continuous loop trip was accomplished.
 Up until then, no one was able to take the time to attempt the Huntsville/Brent leg, let alone the entire route.
 The Huntsville/Brent leg goes up the Big East River to Algonquin Park’s western boundary, up the boundary via McCraney, Rain, Ralph Bice and Big Bob to the Nipissing River, then down the “Nip” to Cedar Lake and the Brent Store.
 This is a TOUGH section.
-Except as a spring whitewater run, the Big East is rarely travelled up steam of the Williamsport Road bridge.
+Except as a spring whitewater run, the Big East is rarely traveled up steam of the Williamsport Road bridge.
 Will Lougheed and Randy Pielsticker tried to complete the whole loop in early November 2004 but had to cut their trip short due to bad weather, low water and the fact that they were running out of food.
 Given the marginal weather, short days, unknown terrain on the Big East River and generally challenging conditions, their accomplishment is significant.

 In June of 2005, four determined young women quietly booked time off, planned, packed and started paddling from Oxtongue Lake.
 Fifteen days later, Janet Thomas, Jaime Capell, Sarah Strickland and Leah Sanders became the first party to complete the “Full Link” as a continuous canoe trip.
 Their timing was chosen to give them ideal water levels, at the cost of traveling in the peak of black fly season.
 For the full story of the Meanest Link and a detailed account of their trip, as written by Huntsville writer Don McCormick, please start at “Meanest Link, part one” on our blog and go from there.
 Since then, many staff members have done sections of the Meanest Link, more “Full Links” have been completed, and, best of all, participation in the Meanest Link has extended beyond Algonquin Outfitters staff to include customers, friends and “Full Link” groups from Camp Pathfinder.